democratic-csi/democratic-csi/README.md

 ### **YAML Values configuration**
 ___

-- Instruct `Democratic-CSI` to use `sudo` by adding the following to your driver configuration:
+Instruct `Democratic-CSI` to use `sudo` by uncommenting the following in your configuration template:

   ```
   zfs: